 Medical patients can also have lower taxes on cannabis products than recreational users.
 In states where the recreational use of cannabis is legal, the biggest tax is an excise tax.
 It is usually a percentage of the retail price.
 And these tax rates will vary depending upon which state you are in.

 For example, Nevada imposes a 10 percent excise tax whereas Washington state is a whopping 37 percent.
 Some states and localities also impose more taxes on top of the excise tax such as a general sales tax.
 There can also be an additional cultivator tax that you will see in some states such as Nevada and Colorado.
 If you have a medical card, you will most often be exempt from a large portion of these taxes.

 What is medical cannabis reciprocity?

 States that participate in reciprocity are proud to represent the freedom of choice for thousands of law-abiding Americans.
-One example was a law that got passed in 2014 in Nevada allows for the state to recognize medical marijuana recommendations issued in other states, thereby enabling its tourist-driven economy.
+One example was a law that got passed in 2014 in Nevada that allows for the state to recognize medical cannabis recommendations issued in other states, thereby enabling its tourist-driven economy.

 Can you get a medical card if you do not live in that state?